 Despite the turbulence, businesses, now more than ever, are truly innovating to create solutions to navigate through these unforeseen and forever changing times.

-From digital temperature screening to the most cost-effective cycling insurance and aviation innovation, DTM Legal have continued to deliver advice to award winning innovators.
+From digital temperature screening to the most cost-effective cycling insurance and aviation innovation, DTM Legal has continued to deliver advice to award-winning innovators.

 Evoke Creative, lead the way with digital temperature screening …

 Evoke Creative, based on the Wirral, has created a contactless process allowing companies to screen staff and visitors for signs of coronavirus before they enter their premises.
 The unit also includes a hand sanitiser.

 Companies are finding the new product invaluable when wanting to offer maximum protection to staff, customers and other visitors, following the COVID-19 lockdown.

 Ed Barnes, head of corporate commercial at DTM Legal commented, ‘We have worked alongside Neil and Dean for a very long time and seen the business grow significantly.
 Their innovation via technology to solve key problems is second to none and has provided a solution for a really important and relevant problem for businesses.’